h-anjru/uas-oblique-photo/README.md

 ### Workflow
 Applying these principles to drone photogrammetry should increase the accuracy of the resulting 3D reconstruction of the photos.
 My thought on the fastest way to test this contention was to run a few simulations of low-altitude, oblique photo capture in MATLAB.

-1. Create a matrix of points in object space )roughly the height of the trees typically seen in my study areas)
+1. Create a matrix of points in object space roughly the height of the trees typically seen in my study areas
 2. Set an array of camera stations above these object space points at a given height and tilt
-3. Back-project the object space points onto the camera stations--essentially creating virutal 2D images of the point array
+3. Back-project the object space points onto the camera stations—essentially creating virutal 2D images of the point array
 4. Apply a bundle adjustment on these virtual images and the object space points and analyze the statistics on the adjustment

 ![Animation of the simulated environment created in MATLAB for testing oblique photo collection from low altitudes.](figures/oblique-flightlines.gif)